jellydn/blog/posts/til-41-how-to-deploy-old-documentation-with-mkdocs.md

 ---
 author: Dung Huynh
-date: '07/14/2023 9:48 PM +0800'
+date: "07/14/2023 9:48 PM +0800"
 hero_image: /til.jpeg
-title: '#TIL 41 - How to deploy old legacy documentation with MkDocs'
+title: "#TIL 41 - How to deploy old legacy documentation with MkDocs"
 description: >-
   The motivation behind this is that sometimes, the homepage only displays the latest version of a document.
 For instance, typeorm.com only shows the latest version (e.g., TypeORM v0.3), making it hard to find previous versions.
 tag:
   - typeorm
   - markdown
 ---

 The process starts with cloning the GitHub repository that contains the documentation you want to deploy.
 For example, to clone the markdown docs from the typeorm/typeorm repository, we use the `npx degit` command.